weterynarzfred/page_4/README.md

 ### restricted keys
 - `instanceGroup`
 - `nextId`
+- `requirements`

 ## todo
+- stop click propagation on links
+- collapsable / openable options
 - generate warnings when currency is below zero
 - add a disclaimer
 - add tooltips
 - make a working preview
 - add a slider to choose the ratio between choices
 - add currency summary to menu
-- save and load from sessionStorage and json file
+- save and load from a json file
 - add a restart button
 - add blurring to nsfw images